-Algorithm Engineering and Experiments (ALENEX18), Analytic Algorithmics and Combinatorics (ANALCO18), and the Simplicity in Algorithms Workshop will take place at the same location, and will hold sessions during the SODA conference.
+Algorithm Engineering and Experiments (ALENEX18), ACM-SIAM Symposium on Discrete Algorithms (SODA18), and Simplicity in Algorithms will take place at the same location.

 Statement on Inclusiveness

 As a professional society, SIAM is committed to providing an inclusive climate that encourages the open expression and exchange of ideas, that is free from all forms of discrimination, harassment, and retaliation, and that is welcoming and comfortable to all members and to those who participate in its activities.
 In pursuit of that commitment, SIAM is dedicated to the philosophy of equality of opportunity and treatment for all participants regardless of gender, gender identity or expression, sexual orientation, race, color, national or ethnic origin, religion or religious belief, age, marital status, disabilities, veteran status, field of expertise, or any other reason not related to scientific merit.
 This philosophy extends from SIAM conferences, to its publications, and to its governing structures and bodies.
 We expect all members of SIAM and participants in SIAM activities to work towards this commitment.

 To RSVP to the conference on Facebook and connect with other attendees, find roommates etc., please visit https://www.facebook.com/events/1829265727324784/.

 If you are tweeting about the conference, please use the designated hashtag to enable other attendees to keep up with the Twitter conversation and to allow better archiving of our conference discussions.
 The hashtag for ALENEX is #ALENEX18, and ANALCO is #ANALCO18.
 SIAM’s Twitter handle is @TheSIAMNews.

 Stephan Wagner, Stellenbosch University, South Africa